What Are Core Words?

 Core words, fringe words, and social questions all have a place in special events and celebrations!
 Photos, jokes, music, and more messages are additional ways an individual can use their high tech AAC device to interact with others during the holidays, too.

-Low tech, mid tech, and high tech augmentative alternative communication (AAC): a brief breakdown.
-In this post we will define AAC, discuss different versions of AAC, and provide clarity to some AAC terms and buzzwords.
-The perfect wrap up to AAC Awareness Month!
+No tech, low tech, mid tech, and high tech augmentative alternative communication (AAC): a brief breakdown.
+In this post, we will define AAC, discuss different versions of AAC, and provide clarity to some AAC terms and buzzwords.

 Selecting fringe words for individual's AAC devices should be thoughtful and intentional.
 The process includes considering how the vocabulary will be used, as well as their culture, environments, and communication partners.